Brutal Corporate Fails You Can Watch on TV

 Business Casualties

 There's something deeply satisfying about watching a corporation or business venture fail, especially when it's due to the greedy founder getting caught in lies that took advantage of the little guy.
-But even when a company flounders for reasons beyond their control, there's usually something to be learned from the failure — maybe a reflection on American values or a hard look at industry norms.
-If you're looking for some primo summer streaming content, here are a dozen corporate downfall documentaries and biopics.
+But even when a company flounders for reasons beyond its control, there's usually something to be learned from the failure — maybe a reflection on American values or a hard look at industry norms.
+If you're looking for some primo summer streaming content, here are a dozen-plus corporate downfall documentaries and biopics.

 Abercrombie & Fitch